gavinsilver/DMXHATV2/README.md

 DMX interface is also fully isolated which most of the cheaper DMX interfaces are not.

 The PCB has been produced using KiCAD

 The Arduino Code is written in the Arduino IDE

-Gvain Silver - 8th June 2018
+Gavin Silver - 8th June 2018